What is a depreciation schedule?

 When reading through these benefits, it might seem like a given that investors should get a depreciation schedule.
 However, some barriers stop people from trying to get one.
 These include:

-- Incorrect or little education around what tax depreciation is.
+- Incorrect or little education about what tax depreciation is.

 - They’re unsure what they can claim so it’s often easier to do nothing.